slsa-framework/slsa-github-generator/BYOB.md

 See the full [action.yml](https://github.com/laurentsimon/byob-doc/tree/v0.0.1/action.yml).

+Some more advanced topics are ommitted for clarity, but can be found in the [Section: Hardening](#hardening).
+Once you have completed this example and the [provenance example](#provenance-example), we recommend following the steps in [Section: Hardening](#hardening), as it represents best security practice.

 ### Before you begin: understand supported triggers

 Only the following [event types] are supported as recommended by the [SLSA specifications](https://github.com/slsa-framework/github-actions-buildtypes/tree/main/workflow/v1#description):